 After that allow the chocolate to set for just 5 minutes and drizzle over it with a layer of your favorite chocolate or top it with crumbled nuts right after dipping.

 - Starbucks Pumpkin Cream Cheese Muffins

 - 1 batch Pumpkin Cake , 9×13 pan*

 - 12 oz bag or bar of white or milk chocolate

-- For the frosting: While the cake is baking, beat together the cream cheese, butter and confectioner's sugar in a stand mixer or by hand, until light and fluffy.
+- While the cake is baking, beat together the cream cheese, butter and confectioner's sugar in a stand mixer or by hand, until light and fluffy.

 - Once the cake is cooled, cut into 12 bars and crumble into a large mixing bowl.
 The texture of the cake causes it to crumble easily.
 You can also use a fork to break any larger pieces of cake apart.
 Repeat with each section until the entire cake is crumbled into a fine texture.

 - Next, add the frosting mixture onto the crumbled cake.
 Mix using the back of a large metal spoon, until thoroughly combined.
 The mixture should be moist enough to roll into 1 1/2-inch balls and still hold a round shape.
 After rolling the cake balls by hand, place them on wax or parchment paper, cover with plastic wrap, and place in the freezer for 10-15 minutes to firm.

 - Place the candy coating in a deep, microwave-safe plastic or glass bowl.
 Melt in the microwave, or in a metal bowl over a pan of simmering water, stirring occasionally until smooth.